Social Media & Electronic Communication Policy

 - Social media will not be used for the dissemination of any political advertising.

-In order to ensure that all discussions on the Council page are productive, respectful and consistent with the Council’s aims and objectives, we ask you to follow these guidelines:
+In order to ensure that all discussions on the Council page are productive, respectful and consistent with the Council’s aims and objectives, we ask users follow these guidelines:

 - Be considerate and respectful of others.
 Vulgarity, threats or abuse of language will not be tolerated.